google/WebFundamentals/src/content/en/updates/2015/04/autocapitalize.md

 *  `<input>` would be a text field with _No Capitalization_.

 For `HTMLTextAreaElement`, the invalid value default is _Sentences Capitalization_.
-This is a change from the default behaviour.
+This is a change from the default behavior.

 *  `<textarea autocapitalize="terry"></textarea>` would be a text area with _Sentences Capitalization_
 *  `<textarea></textarea>` would be a text area with _Sentence Capitalization_.